-That’s exactly what we mean when we talk about tone.
+That’s what we mean when we refer to tone.

 Examples of Tone:

-Tip: Publications have their own distinctive tones.
-If you’re writing a piece – say an advertorial – for a specific publication, you’ll want to match your tone with the publication’s tone.
+Tip: If you’re writing a piece – say an advertorial – for a specific publication, you’ll want to match your tone with the publication’s tone.

-And in the same way that you can speak to different people in different situations and still be you (your authentic self), when we refer to voice what we mean is the personality the piece we’re writing is supposed to have.
+In the same way that you can speak to different people in different situations and still be you, i.e. your authentic self, when we refer to copywriting or brand voice, what we mean is the personality you wish to convey in your writing.

 There are four writing styles, each serving its own purpose.

 This style is used when you want to explain a concept or convey information.
-It is objective and does not include personal opinions – it focuses on factual information about a topic and may include statistics or other forms of evidence to back points up.
+It is objective and does not include personal opinions.
+Instead, it focuses on factual information about a topic and may include statistics or other forms of evidence to back points up.